wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

 `share-to-atom-exchange-rate = size of the pool / ammount of issued shares`

-Then for each candidate (in a per candidate data structure) we keep track of an amount of shares the candidate is owning in a pool.
-At any point in time, the exact amount of Atoms a candidate has in the pool can be computed as the number of shares it owns multiplied with the share-to-atom exchange rate:
+Then for each validator candidate (in a per candidate data structure) we keep track of an amount of shares the candidate owns in a pool.
+At any point in time, the exact amount of Atoms a candidate has in the pool can be computed as the number of shares it owns multiplied with the current share-to-atom exchange rate:

 `candidate-coins = candidate.Shares * share-to-atom-exchange-rate`

-The benefit of such accounting of the pool resources is the fact that a modification to the pool because of bonding/unbonding/slashing/provisioning of atoms affects only global data (size of the pool and the number of shares) and the related validator/candidate data structure, i.e., the data structure of other validators do not need to be modified.
+The benefit of such accounting of the pool resources is the fact that a modification to the pool because of bonding/unbonding/slashing/provisioning of atoms affects only global data (size of the pool and the number of shares) and not the related validator/candidate data structure, i.e., the data structure of other validators do not need to be modified.
 This has the advantage that modifying global data is much cheaper computationally than modifying data of every validator.
 Let's explain this further with several small examples:

 We consider initially 4 validators p1, p2, p3 and p4, and that each validator
-has bonded 10 Atoms to a bonded pool.
+has bonded 10 Atoms to the bonded pool.
 Furthermore, let's assume that we have issued initially 40 shares (note that the initial distribution of the shares, i.e., share-to-atom exchange rate can be set to any meaningful value), i.e., share-to-atom-ex-rate = 1 atom per share.
 Then at the global pool level we